Physical Science Solution Very Short Answer Type:

 Answer:

 Question 38.
-What is colloidal solution?
+What is a colloidal solution?

 Answer:

-Colloidal solution: A colloidal solution is a stable heterogeneous solution consisting of finely divided particles of a substance (of the size of10-5 cm to 10-7cm in diameter) uniformly dispersed in a continuous medium.
+Colloidal solution: A colloidal solution is a stable heterogeneous solution consisting of finely divided particles of a substance (of the size of 10-5 cm to 10-7cm in diameter) uniformly dispersed in a continuous medium.

 Question 39.
 What are dispersed phase and dispersion medium?